Liquid manure technology - from the rotary lobe pump to the Strip Till device

-As a further liquid manure technique variant, the trailing shoe linkage is an optimal solution for pasture land for example.
+As a further liquid manure technique variant, the trailing shoe system is an optimal solution for pasture land for example.
 The crops are parted using a skid so that the liquid manure can be spread directly beneath them.
 The result is even more efficient spreading in existing grass and crops, thus ensuring compliance with requirements of many subsidy programs at the same time.
-With the SwingUp Slide and SwingMax Slide Vogelsang offers two trailing shoe linkages with working widths of up to 30 meters.
+With the SwingUp Slide and SwingMax Slide Vogelsang offers two trailing shoe systems with working widths of up to 30 meters.
 This achieves a level of effectiveness never before seen in trailing shoe technology.

 Whole area or strip-based - liquid manure is introduced directly into the soil

 To be able to utilize nutrients in the liquid manure optimally, it is important to keep emissions as low as possible.
 If the liquid manure is introduced directly, these nutrient losses, which occur due to evaporation for example, are prevented.
 This is the best solution for arable land for optimal use of nutrients.
 At the same time it also saves you time and money, and reduces the number of passes across the field.
 The method enables compliance with the four-hour rule for introduction.
 Direct introduction of the liquid manure is enabled on the one hand with our equipment set for cultivators and short harrows, the SynCult.
 For area-based introduction, the SynCult offers a professional solution for simple and quick equipping of a tillage device.
 Alongside our previous partners Amazone, Väderstad, Köckerling, Horsch, Pöttinger and Farmet we can also offer individual kits for upgrading of devices by other manufacturers too.